 These examples illustrate areas in traditional alignment processes where NLP methods can provide efficiencies and, in turn, lower costs for state assessment programs.
 That said, we are not advocating that such methods wholly replace human judgment in alignment studies.
 Instead, we advocate for using NLP and other AI methods in combination with human judgment to create more efficient—and potentially, more effective and accurate—processes than can be accomplished by human experts alone.

-About the Authors:
+Authors:

 Harold Doran, Vice President